A bill to authorize the issuance of extreme risk protection orders.

 Length: 24 pages

-This bill was introduced on March 8, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 8, 2018, in a previous session of Congress, but it did not receive a vote.

 Mar 8, 2018